-Taking heed from his brother’s experiences, Paredes opted for a different path, and went on to attend the California State University, Chico (CSUC) to pursue a career in Recording Arts.
-There he held a full-time event coordinator position with the university’s concert production company, Associates (AS) Presents (now Big Cat Productions) and maintained active performing in a wide variety of musical ensembles including; Jahnywallz Band, CSUC Gospel Choir, Nefertitis Dozen-Afro Caribbean Drum and Dance Group, Cochino ,(Dub Rock Band) , Chico Jazz, and Los Papi Chulos Salsa band.
+In an effort to make his mother proud and follow the right path J. Wallz got accepted to attend the California State University, Chico (CSUC) to pursue a career in Recording Arts & Music Industry.
+There he held a full-time event coordinator position with the university’s concert production company, Associates (AS) Presents and maintained active performing in a wide variety of musical ensembles including; Jahnywallz Band, CSUC Gospel Choir, Nefertitis Dozen-Afro Caribbean Drum and Dance Group, Cochino ,(Dub Rock Band) , Chico Jazz, and Los Papi Chulos Salsa band.
 While working with the Associated Students (AS) Presents as a Concert Coordinator he successfully negotiated and produced shows headlining artists such as Anthony B, Pepper, Ozomatli, Pato Banton, Salvador Santana, Poncho Sanchez, B-Side Players, and Rx Bandits.
 Many of the artists he built strong ties with over the years he is now collaborating with for his “Life Lessons” project.